Fluent API Custom Validators in ASP.NET Core MVC

 Define the Model:

-We will use the following Product model to understand Fluent API Custom Validators in ASP.NET Core MVC Application.
-So, create a class file named Product.cs and copy and paste the following code.
-As you can see this model class contains two properties.
+First, define the registration form model.
+We will use the following RegistrationModel to understand Fluent API Custom Validators in an ASP.NET Core MVC Application.
+Create a class file named RegistrationModel.cs within the Models folder and copy and paste the following code.
+As you can see, this model class contains three properties.

 namespace FluentAPIDemo.Models